Who is most at risk of an underactive thyroid?

 How can I tell if I have an underactive thyroid?

-MyHealthChecked’s Thyroid Stimulating Hormone Rapid Test is a quick and easy way to screen for hypothyroidism.
+MyHealthChecked’s Thyroid Stimulating Hormone (TSH) Rapid Self Test is a quick and easy way to screen for hypothyroidism.
 Since abnormal levels of TSH suggest a disruption of your body’s normal thyroid function, this test will give you a good indication within 10 minutes if your thyroid stimulating hormone (TSH) levels are normal.
 If they are higher than normal, this suggests you may have an underactive thyroid.

 Is hypothyroidism serious?